 There is also close cooperation with the Centre for Proper Housing of Poultry and Rabbits (ZTHZ) in Zollikofen near Bern and the Veterinary Public Health Institute.
 Both are affiliated with the University of Bern.

 Research as a basis for action

-The FSVO carries out a limited amount of this applied research at its own facilities.
+The FSVO carries out applied research to a limited extent at its own research facilities.
 It also supports research contracts and projects by research groups at other institutions (primarily higher education institutions).
-The aim of applied research is to implement the findings from these projects directly and to achieve better networking of enforcement and science.
+The aim of applied research is to be able to immediately implement the findings of these projects and to better integrate the enforcement and the science.
 Today's research is the basis of tomorrow's actions.

 Information about the research projects can be accessed in ARAMIS, the federal research database.